 Managers Quarterly Reports and limited job matching system data are used to measure the performance of the LVER staff.
 These reports, which are completed by LVERs, are submitted by each service delivery point where JVSG Program staff are assigned as a primary duty location, or where JVSG Program staff are assigned responsibilities on a part-time or interim basis.
-LWIA Directors and LEAs must review and approve reports each quarter.
+LWDA Directors and LEAs must jointly review reports each quarter.
+Upon review, LEAs must sign the Manager's Quarterly Report.